Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 Practical Guidance for Families at Different Stages

 At the time of placement: Ask your agency or LDSS about their post-adoption contact and registry registration process.
-If you are in an open adoption arrangement, document the agreement in writing even if it is not legally enforceable.
+If you are in an open adoption arrangement, document the agreement in writing and ask whether it should be filed for court approval and incorporation into the final order.

 During the child's upbringing: Maintain access to any non-identifying information provided at placement.
 Have age-appropriate conversations about the child's birth family and origins.
-Encourage the child to understand that their original birth certificate exists and that they will have the right to access it at age 18.
+If the child was born in Virginia, encourage them to understand that their original birth certificate exists and that they will have the right to access it at age 18.

 The Virginia Adoption Process Guide covers open adoption agreement frameworks, the Mutual Consent Registry process, and how Virginia's 2026 OBC access law affects families adopting under the current framework.